 Another government agency, the National Highway Traffic Safety Administration (NHTSA), responds to crashes and consumer complaints about automobile defects.
 Between 2014 and 2015, about one in five car and truck models was recalled for safety violations.
 Here are some recent examples of recalls that involve millions of vehicle:

-Our product liability law firm has the courage to stand up to even the most powerful corporations and their highly-paid attorneys, the resources to wage a lengthy battle if necessary, and the persistence to pursue every remedy available to you.
+Our unsafe product law firm has the courage to stand up to even the most powerful corporations and their highly-paid attorneys, the resources to wage a lengthy battle if necessary, and the persistence to pursue every remedy available to you.
 If you would like to discuss your potential unsafe products case, please fill out our Contact Form or call us at 1-800-780-8607 to arrange for a free confidential consultation.